Jabo language: Vowels

 The vowels marked with a subscript dot are said to be "dark" or "turbid".
 This is usually understood as being due to an articulation with pharyngeal constriction.
 Advanced tongue root position or faucalization may also be involved.
 This last possibility may make it simpler to rationalize the apparent markedness of the extreme vowels [u] and [i], which are said always to be "turbid".

 Nasalized versions of [ɛˤ], [ɔˤ], and [aˤ] were reported, but it is doubtful whether they have phonemic status.
 Since the articulations involved are probably to a degree mutually exclusive (velic and pharyngeal), and since they seem to contribute similar auditory components (nasalization and "turbidity"), they are more likely to be allophones resulting from assimilation.
 Sapir was an excellent phonetician, so his transcriptions may be narrowly accurate, whatever their phonological implication.
 In the case of Herzog or Blooah, one suspects that there may have been a normalization attempt by the transcriber.
 This nonetheless gives an appearance of vowel harmony to Jabo phonology.

 Syllabic nasals [m̩] and [n̩] also occur.
 Related to this is a phenomenon of prenasalization, termed "anacrusis" by Sapir by analogy with the metrical term.
 It is probably best accounted for systematically by an underlying syllabic nasal, since it occurs with some approximants, as well as with voiced plosives.

 Consonants

 The forms enclosed in brackets show the orthography used by Sapir/Herzog; other forms are the same.

 Segments [ʃ], [ʒ], [l] and [ɳ] probably have only allophonic status.
 Word initial [l] occurs only in loans from English.
-The fronted or "dental" nasal occurs in only a single word, but that word [ɳa] meaning "possessive" is very common.
+The retroflex nasal occurs in only a single word, but that word [ɳa] meaning "possessive" is very common.

 Consonants here called "breathy" are those termed "emphatic" by Sapir.
 The plosives are here marked with a superscript hooked h ([ʱ]), while the continuants are marked with a subscript diaeresis.
 The contrastive use of this feature defines a major isogloss separating Jabo from Glebo.